 What Is a Trust Account and How Does It Work?

-The truth is, anyone can set up a trust account, and it can be for a variety of reasons; both personal and business.
-If you need to set up a trust or would like to find out more about trusts accounts and whether you might need one, then you’ve landed on the right page.
-Continue reading as I explain what a trust account is and how they work.
+The truth is that anyone can set up a trust account, and it can be used for a variety of reasons, both personal and business.
+If you need to set up a trust or would like to learn more about trust accounts and determine if one is right for you, then you’ve landed on the right page.
+Continue reading to learn what a trust account is and how it works.

 What is a Trust Account

-A trust account is a legal arrangement where assets are held by a third-party on behalf of another party.
-The third-party is known as the trustee, the other party is the beneficiary, and the person creating the trust is called the settlor.
+A trust account is a legal arrangement where assets are held by a third party on behalf of another party.
+The third party is known as the trustee, the other party is the beneficiary, and the person creating the trust is referred to as the settlor.
 The trust beneficiary can be a group or an individual, and the assets can be anything of value, including cash, real estate, stocks, bonds, jewellery, etc.

-There are many types of trust accounts, each of which has specific procedures, regulations and tax rules.
-Some of the most common types of trusts in Australia include living trusts, charitable remainder trusts, irrevocable trusts, special needs trusts, testamentary trusts, and revovable trusts.
+There are many types of trust accounts, each with its own specific procedures, regulations, and tax rules.
+Some of the most common types of trusts in Australia include living trusts, charitable remainder trusts, irrevocable trusts, special needs trusts, testamentary trusts, and revocable trusts.

-The type of trust you choose will be dependant on what you want to do with your assets.
+The type of trust you choose will depend on what you want to do with your assets.
 You can find out more about each type of trust on the AOT website.

 How Does a Trust Account Work?

-Despite the various types of trusts that exist, they all operate in under the same basic concept.
-This being, they each require a settlor to provide the funds, a trustee to hold the funds and a beneficiary to receive the funds.
+Despite the various types of trusts that exist, they all operate under the same basic concept.
+This being said, they each require a settlor to provide the funds, a trustee to hold the funds and a beneficiary to receive the funds.

 We all work with trusts on a daily basis without even realising it.
 For example, how many times have you given your child’s grandparents money to buy things for your kids while they babysit?
 In this example, you are the settlor, your child’s grandparents are the trustee, and your children are the beneficiaries.
 This example, albeit basic, is essentially how trusts work.